2 Florida elementary teachers accused of stumbling into wrong house after drinking, shooting resident - NewsBreak

 2 Florida elementary teachers accused of stumbling into wrong house after drinking, shooting resident

 “Nothing good is happening after midnight,” said Sheriff Eric Flowers during a news conference.
-“These two guys are going out, they’re drinking at these bars, by 4 a.m. they’re involved in a shooting.”LIVE: Partial human remains found during search for Brian Laundrie, reports say
+“These two guys are going out, they’re drinking at these bars, by 4 a.m. they’re involved in a shooting.”LIVE: Partial human remains found near Brian Laundrie’s backpack and notebook, FBI says

 The pair walked into the Vero Beach home around 4:40 a.m. on Oct.
 10, according to the Indian River County Sheriff’s Office.